freekrai/jolt/README.md

 ```

 ### Utility Functions
-There are several utility routines in the library as well:
+There are several utility routines in the library:

 ```php
 <?php